Johnnybyzhang/CS206-Final-Framework/mechanism_design/llm_transcripts.md

 ### Transcript 1-1 – United States – Humanitarian Corridors (9 credits)
 SYSTEM: Your action menu contains: Abstention, Decline (Possible Abstention), Approve (for sure), Decline, Approve (possible abstention).
 You possess 9 veto credits for this ballot.
 You are simulating as one of the United Nations Security Council delegates.
 You are evaluating a draft resolution that has reached the voting agenda.
 Apply the quadratic cost of veto credits when considering intensity.

- The Draft resolution is now put to vote
+USER: The Draft resolution is now put to vote

 LLM: In line with 'Decline', United States declines the resolution outright, deploying the necessary veto credits to block progression.
 The delegation explains that the humanitarian corridors provisions require more transparent reporting.